File Transfer

 > --output ./app.js

 File transfer supports files up to 16 MB per operation.
-Only sandbox sessions support file transfer.
+Only sandbox sessions support this generic upload/download surface.

 Teleport